Cardiff’s City of Arcades

 Charming Seaside Town of Tenby

-Surrounded by 13th century town walls, the sleepy harbor town of Tenby is home to stretches of sandy beaches overlooked by ruins of Tenby Castle and the Tenby Museum and Art Gallery.
+Surrounded by 13th century town walls, the sleepy harbor town of Tenby, Wales is home to stretches of sandy beaches overlooked by ruins of Tenby Castle and the Tenby Museum and Art Gallery.

 Dalmatian Seaside City of Split

 Croatia's second largest city, Split is a Dalmatian seaside town brimming with Roman ruins and natural splendor.
-This Mediterranean paradise is also the perfect spot to island hop and explore nearby beaches and hidden caves.
+This Mediterranean paradise is also the perfect jumping off point to island hop or explore nearby beaches and hidden caves.

 Hot Air Balloons & Fairy Chimneys of Cappadocia

 Central Turkey's dry region of Cappadocia is known for its magical fairy chimneys, hot air balloons and mysterious caves.
-To unwind, enjoy hookah, browse for local artifacts or smash a fiery clay pot overflowing withf testi kebab for dinner.
+To unwind, enjoy hookah, browse for local artifacts or smash a fiery clay pot overflowing with testi kebab for dinner.

 Little Gem of the Balkans